-Under the terms of the \$1,450 million secured credit facility agreement, certain subsidiaries of Seadrill and Seadrill Partners are jointly and severally liable for their own debt and obligations under the facility and the debt and obligations of other borrowers who are also party to such agreement.
-These obligations are continuing and extend to amounts payable by any borrower under the facility.
-Seadrill has provided an indemnity to Seadrill Partners for any payments or obligations related to this facility that are not related to the West Vela.
+Under the terms of the \$1,450 million secured credit facility agreement, certain subsidiaries of seadrill and seadrill Partners are jointly and severally liable for their own debt and obligations under the facility and the debt and obligations of other borrowers who are also party to such agreement.
+These obligations extend to amounts payable by any borrower under the facility. seadrill has provided an indemnity to seadrill Partners for any payments or obligations related to this facility that are not related to the West Vela.